kevinfiol/kevinfiol.github.io/content/resume.md

 * **Bubo RSS Reader (Fork)** • An RSS Reader deployed as a mobile-responsive, lightweight, static site using Github Actions.

 * **Fireblog** • A full blogging application powered by Google Firebase and Firestore, with real-time page updates without page reloading, built as a single-page application.

+* **Servbot** • A static site server for toward local web development with support for single-page applications and a manual reload feature.

 * **Gitter.im Search** • A better search utility for Gitter-based chatrooms.